-In areas away from the Orange River thin transported windblown soils (Aeolian) occur from surface comprising mainly yellowish brownish silty sands.
+- In areas away from the Orange River thin transported windblown soils (Aeolian) occur from surface comprising mainly yellowish brownish silty sands.
 They are largely absent around the substation site but the depths of these soils appear significantly across the steeper terrain and on the wind leeward side near the river.
-These soils may be considered to be loose in nature and unconsolidated.
-Alluvial soils occur within the Orange River flood plain.
-They may typically be expected to be finer in nature comprising silts and clays with being cohesive in nature resulting from river sediments over time.
+These soils may be considered to be loose in nature and unconsolidated. - Alluvial soils occur within the Orange River flood plain.
+They are typically finer in nature comprising silts and clays.
+A relative shallow residual soil profile is expected.